 …“I was training for an event and started running a lot more, and then my heel got sore”

 …“I have just been on an overseas holiday where we walked a lot and I developed this pain in my heel”

-Whatever the cause, Plantar Fasciitis is not a life long ailment, and you can be cured completely of this condition.
-More about the causes: Plantar Fasciitis Causes
+Whatever the cause, Plantar Fasciitis is not a life long condition.
+It is always treatable.
+More about the treatment here: How we treat heel pain

 In the early stages of Plantar Fasciitis there can also be some heel pain in the morning when the foot hits the floor, but this is usually mild and is often little more than a feeling of tightness.

 The symptoms of Plantar Fasciitis are obviously more severe when the condition has fully developed.
 The strain on the Plantar Fascia has been ongoing and too much for the foot to cope with and hence the inflammation becomes severe.

 Pain is now more consistent and there seems to be a pattern.
 Usually the patients with fully developed Plantar Fasciitis will report pain, not just tightness, every single morning.
 The heel pain can be so severe that the patients hobble for at least 5 minutes after getting out of bed.
 Patients are usually more comfortable after their morning shower and they can then walk without too much discomfort for large parts of the day.

 Later in the day however, as the foot fatigues, heel pain returns.
 Plantar Fasciitis patients will report pain after driving home from work and getting out of the car, which makes them hobble.
 Or heel pain after they have been sat down having dinner or watching television.
 They stand up from their chair and hobble again.
 Treatment at this stage is crucial, before it turns severe or tears develop.